vituscze/prog2en/README.md

 # How to Pass

-To pass the Programming 2 tutorials, you need to have sufficient homework score, pass the test at the end of the semester, and submit and present your semestral project.
+To pass the Programming 2 tutorials, you need to have sufficient homework score and submit and present your semestral project.

 ## Homework

 Homework is submitted via ReCodEx (see above).
 To pass the tutorials, your homework score needs to be at least 70% of the maximum (excluding bonus assignments).

-## Test

-There will be a programming test at the very end of the semester.
-If you do not pass the test, there will be additional opportunities to retake it during the exam period.
-You have a total of three attempts.

 ## Semestral Project

 For your semestral project, you will choose and solve a nontrivial programming task.
 Students typically implement some interesting algorithm, write a computer game or a command line tool.
 Before you start working on your project, I'll first need to approve the topic to make sure it's not too easy (or too hard).
 Send me a short description and specification of your project and wait for me to approve it before you start writing code.

-Deadlines for proposals and submissions will be added here later.
+Deadlines for proposals and submissions can be found [here](https://ksvi.mff.cuni.cz/~dingle/2023-4/prog_2/programming_2.html).
 To submit your project, you need to provide the following:

 * **Implementation** - source code
 * **Test data** - sample inputs and outputs, if applicable